Over 50s Plans Directory – Insurance Plans Reviewed.

 When Over 50s Plans Go Wrong.

-- With most, there is NEVER a cash value until you are dead, and then only if you haven’t missed any payments.
+- With most, there is NEVER a cash value until you are dead, and then only if you haven’t missed any payments and someone realise you have the plan to claim on.

 Over 50s Plans – Read the SMALL PRINT very carefully.